ergo720/halfix/readme.md

 Now boot up your operating system and copy the files from the CD-ROM to the hard drive.

-## Known Issues
- - SSE3 is not fully supported
- - Performance isn't terrible, but it isn't fantastic either (70-100 MIPS native, 10-30 MIPS browser)
- - Timing is completely off
- - Windows 8 doesn't boot (see [this issue](https://github.com/nepx/halfix/issues/1))
- - FPU exceptions are probably very incorrect
- - Most devices aren't complete, but enough is implemented to boot modern OSes.
- - The configuration file parser isn't very good

 ## License

 GNU General Public License version 3